 ^{} If you are having any Autowbrake system issues please call 319-521-2310.
-For FAQs and more info: https://getautowbrake.com Note: To disable brakes, follow the 7-way wire into the interior of the trailer, pull the fuse in the brake box.
+For FAQs and more info: https://getautowbrake.com Note: To disable brakes, follow the 7-way wire into the interior of the trailer, pull the fuse in the brake box (see page 4).
 This will disable the braking system, while maintaining the trailer lights connection.